kate-goodrich/combining_datasets/handoffs/zip_overall_long/README_zip_overall_long.md

 - US EPA Toxic Release Inventory (TRI) Program (abbreviated to "tri")
 - USGS6 Global Multi-resolution Terrain Elevation Data (GMTED2010) (abbreviated to "gmted")
 - USGS National Hydrography Dataset (NHD) (abbreviated to "huc")
-- Cartographic Boundary GeoPackage (abbreviated to "boundaries")
+- U.S. Census Bureau TIGER/Line Shapefiles for ZIP Code Tabulation Areas (ZCTA5) (abbreviated to "boundaries")

 ## Processing Notes

 - All datasets were downloaded and processed using `amadeus` in R.
-- Tract and county geometries are from the Cartographic Boundary GeoPackage.
+- Zip code boundaries were downloaded from U.S. Census Bureau TIGER/Line Shapefiles for ZIP Code Tabulation Areas (ZCTA5).
-- Area-weighted means were calculated using `exactextractr` in R, applied to county and tract geometries.
+- Area-weighted means were calculated using `exactextractr` in R, applied to zip code geometries.
 - Coverage: 2010–2024 for all dynamic datasets, except merra2 (2010 excluded due to metadata inconsistencies), and nlcd (2024 not yet available).
 - MODIS scale factors (e.g., reflectance ×0.0001, EVI ×0.0001) were applied prior to aggregation.
-- TRI point source emissions were summed by tract; additional per-area and +4 km buffer summaries included.
+- TRI point source emissions were summed by zip code; additional per-area and +4 km buffer summaries included.
 - PRISM normals represent 1991–2020 climatological averages (static).
 - Geographic coverage spans the 48 contiguous U.S. states.
 Alaska and Hawaii are excluded from gridMET, NLCD, PRISM, and MODIS here.